RIVeR-Lab/mobile_mocap/README.md

 # Mobile Motion Capture
 Welcome to the Mobile Motion Capture World.
-Built for ROS2 Humble and Ubuntu 22.04.
+Modified codebase for compatibility with ROS 2 Foxy.

 # Citation
 ```